7 sustainable marketing examples for green advertising inspo

 Quick fire!

-We asked some leaders to share their own favourite green marketing campaigns.
+We asked some leaders to share their own favourite green marketing examples.
 Here’s what they had to say…

 “The initiative aims to minimize waste and achieve a 30% reduction in water usage and a 25% decrease in energy consumption during production.
 Additionally, Starbucks prioritizes environmentally conscious practices such as designing recyclable coffee cups, engaging in recycling and green building efforts, supporting farmers and promoting sustainable agriculture, and effectively communicating its message to its target audience.” – Somiya Kumar, Senior Content Executive, GMR web team